 - Eat a substantial meal before drinking.

-One last note: in case your "very bad experience" involved blackouts — periods of time after you started drinking that you don't remember at all — you might want to take a look at some of the related Q&As listed below for more information.
+One last note: in case your "very bad experience" involved blackouts — periods of time after you started drinking that you don't remember at all — you might want to take a look at some of the related Q&As for more information.
 Blackouts are often a sign that your drinking deserves some attention, even if the quantity you consume doesn't seem excessive.
 In fact, they appear to be an early sign of alcoholism, especially in those with a family history.